cjpais/writing/serve/day/oct15_2020/index.md

 ## Continuous publishing

 Yeah I am too lazy to commit my work manually.
-Every time I save now the html is generated then is published.
+Every time I save the html is generated then is published.

 ## Podcast Controls